 Step 3: Have Your Application Reviewed and Approved

-Step 4: Accept the Offer
+Step 4: Accept The Offer

 You will get a letter of offer and an acceptance document if your application is approved.
 Please read the offer letter carefully before accepting it and check for any conditions that may apply.
-You must satisfy all the Australia university admission requirements before the educational institution sends you the CoE (Confirmation of Enrolment).
+You must satisfy all the Australian university admission requirements before the educational institution sends you the CoE (Confirmation of Enrolment).

-Step 5: Get Ready for the Departure
+Step 5: Get Ready For the Departure

-If you are an international student, you need to apply for a student visa after an Australian institution has accepted your application.
+If you are an international student, you must apply for a student visa after an Australian institution has accepted your application.
 You can apply for a student visa with the help of your CoE or offer letter.
 However, in any case, you need to provide proof of your CoE before a student visa is issued to you.

 3. Entry Requirements to Apply for a Course in Australia